nfway/gdrive-index/README.md

 Without hm.baidu.com , of course.

-## Remove Baidu.com code
+## Note

-After I fork this repo, I found some baidu.com code, and I remove them, for good reason.
+1. After I fork this repo, I found some baidu.com code, and I remove them, for good reason.
+2. You can change `[index.js](/blob/master/go2index)` line 71, from ` version: "1.1"` to ` version: "1.2"`

 ## How to